 Wyden, Rubio, Durbin and Boozman Introduce Resolution Condemning Repression of Iranian Baha’i

-Washington, D.C. – U.S. Sen. Ron Wyden, D-Ore., with Sens.
-Marco Rubio, R-Fla, Richard Durbin, D-Ill., and John Boozman, R-Ark., introduced a resolution condemning Iran’s government for persecuting the 300,000 members of the Baha’i faith.
+Washington, D.C. – U.S. Senators Ron Wyden, D-Ore., Marco Rubio, R-Fla, Richard Durbin, D-Ill., and John Boozman, R-Ark., introduced a resolution condemning Iran’s government for persecuting the 300,000 members of the Baha’i faith.

 The Iranian Baha'i community is the largest religious minority in Iran with membership of more than 300,000 people.
 Unlike some other religious minorities such as Christians, Jews and Zoroastrians, Iran's Baha'is have never been recognized by their government and are often persecuted by the Iranian regime.